Machine Learning applied to asteroid dynamics: Conclusions

 \section{Conclusions}

-In this work we reviewed 18 papers with applications of $ML$ to Solar System bodies, 10 of which had a focus on $ML$ applied to asteroid dynamics.
+In this work, we reviewed 21 papers with applications of $ML$ to Solar System bodies, 12 of which had a focus on $ML$ applied to asteroid dynamics.
 A brief outline of the methods used in the reviewed references has been first provided, with references to the theoretical papers most relevant to each approach, and links to some of the most commonly used software packages for each method.
-Current references were then classified in terms of metrics recently used by \citet{2020WDMKD..10.1349F} to assess the state of the art of applications of machine learning in other astronomical sub-fields.
-While machine learning applications to Solar System bodies, which include imaging and spectophotometry of small bodies, have already progressed, with more established research communities and methodologies, as well as papers describing how the use of $ML$ led to the discovery of new celestial objects, or features, or to new insights in the field, $ML$ applied to asteroid dynamics is still in its early stages, with smaller groups, less well-established methodologies, and fewer papers producing new discoveries or insights.
+Current references were then classified in terms of metrics recently used by \citet{2020WDMKD..10.1349F} to assess the impact of applications of $ML$ algorithms in other astronomical subfields.

+$ML$ applications to Solar System bodies, which include imaging and spectophotometry of small bodies have already reached the {\it progressing} stage, with established research communities and methodologies, as well as papers describing how the use of $ML$ led to the discovery of new celestial objects, or features, or to new insights in the field. $ML$ applied to asteroid dynamics has seen many recent developments, especially in the Space missions to asteroids area.
+However, since fewer papers producing discoveries or insights are still produced, we believe that this area may be still considered as an {\it emerging} field, moving on to the {\it progressing} phase.

-Because research in this area is still in its early stages, there is still a lot of space for improvement, and applications of these new techniques could lead to a slew of new and exciting scientific discoveries in the coming years.
-A promising future awaits people who are willing to make the effort to learn these new approaches.
+As discussed in section~(\ref{sec: future trends}), the most recent efforts have focus on the use of {\it ANNs}, either for classification of images of asteroid resonant arguments, for the detection of images of Solar System small bodies, or for classifying asteroids into their taxonomic spectral classes Developments on the line of what was discussed in section~(\ref{sec: Deep learning}), could in the next year significantly improve the speed and efficiency of methods currently used by the scientific community.

+Finally, the development of new, more advanced, $ML$ algorithms, and the need to develop new methods able to handle the massive amount of data expected to be produced by robotic astronomical surveys, like the Zwicky Transient Facility ($ZTF$) and the Vera C. Rubin Observatory have already been a powerful motivation to develop new $ML$ methods for data analysis, as discussed in section~(\ref{sec: future trends}).
+It is fair to expect many new exciting developments and discoveries in the field in the next few years.